lucasdillmann/nginx-ignition/README.md

 ### Installing or running locally on a Linux or macOS machine

-To install nginx ignition locally on your machine/server, download the ZIP file for your OS and arch (amd64/arm64) from the [releases page](https://github.com/lucasdillmann/nginx-ignition/releases).
+To install nginx ignition locally on your machine, download the ZIP file for your OS and arch (amd64/arm64) from the [releases page](https://github.com/lucasdillmann/nginx-ignition/releases).
 An instructions file is available inside the zip that will guide you through the installation process for your OS.

+More distribution packages, such as .deb (Debian, Ubuntu, etc), .rpm (Red Hat, Rocky Linux, etc) and more are in the works.

 ## Migrating from 1.x to 2.0.0